mtrudel/hap/README.md

 Once a baseline level of functionality has been implmeneted, this library will be provided as a standard hex package for inclusion within any Elixir project (including Nerves projects).
-For the sake of expediency While the core functionality is being built out, the structure of this library is closer to a typical Elixir application.
+For the sake of expediency, while the core functionality is being built out the structure of this library is closer to a typical Elixir application.
 To use it while still in development, you can:

 ```